garmin/pyrex/README.md

 You should **never** map directories like `/usr/bin`, `/etc/`, `/` as these will probably just break the container.

-#### Specifying an alternate Docker image
-An alternate Dockerfile can be specified by setting the `dockerbuild:dockerfile` attribute.

 #### Debugging the container
 In the event that you need to get a shell into the container to run some commands, Pyrex creates a command called `pyrex-shell`.
 Executing this command